Mahmoud Mohammad Issa Mohammad: Deportation in 2013

 On May 11, 2013, after fighting deportation for more than 25 years, Mohammad was deported from Canada to Lebanon.
 At a press conference, Canadian Immigration Minister Jason Kenney praised the deportation, stating: "After a 26-year stay in Canada, we finally succeeded in deporting this convicted terrorist killer.
 Mr. Mahmoud Mohammad Issa Mohammad represents just how broken Canada's immigration and refugee determination systems had become under previous governments...[Mohammad] lied about his identity a criminal past, he lied about not having ties to terrorist organizations...Mr.
 Mohammad flagrantly violated Canada's fair immigration laws and this country's generosity.
-He made a mockery of our legal system."
+He made a mockery of our legal system."Statement — Minister Kenney issues statement on Mahmoud Mohammad Issa Mohammad, Citizenship and Immigration Canada (CIC), May 13, 2013.

 At the same conference, Kenney cited Mohammad's case as a failure of Canada's immigration system, stating that: "This case is almost a comedy of errors, with delays, with a system that was so bogged down in redundant process and endless appeals that it seemed to some that we would never be able to enforce the integrity of Canada's immigration system and deport this terrorist killer.

 Phil McColeman, the Member of Parliament for Brant, praised the deportation, stating that "As country we accept people from all over the world who want to come to Canada and we expect that when they come here they are law-abiding citizens who play by the rules.
 We can't and we shouldn't tolerate it when people misrepresent themselves in order to get into Canada...What do we say to the thousands of others who are law-abiding citizens who are honest about their background and who want to come to Canada.
-To do otherwise, to allow someone like him to stay, we'd be legitimizing misrepresenting yourself to get into Canada and saying that well, if you do that, and stay here long enough, we'll forget about it."
+To do otherwise, to allow someone like him to stay, we'd be legitimizing misrepresenting yourself to get into Canada and saying that well, if you do that, and stay here long enough, we'll forget about it."Mohammad deported: reaction by Jason Teakle, Brant News, May 14, 2013.